microsoft/ivy/doc/examples/testing/specification.md

 should be true about interface events based on the history of previous events.

-As an example, here is a definition of an interface for a rediculously simple network service:
+As an example, here is a definition of an interface for a ridiculously simple network service:

     #lang ivy1.6